Andrew-Clow/ElmTauriGUI/README.md

 9. Add `FS` and `Path` and `Dialog` stuff on `allowlist` in `tauri.conf.json`.
 See the one here for examples.
      * Note the `["$APPCONFIG/*","$APPCONFIG", ... ]` to workaround the lack of access to root directory malfeature in Tauri.
 10. Add `"withGlobalTauri": true` into the build section of `tauri.conf.json` to enable all that `window.__TAURI__.` stuff.
-11. `cargo tauri dev` to check it's working
+11. `cargo tauri dev` to check it's working.
+12. The stuff in Tauri.Modified requires edits to your src-tauri/main.rs to give the rust code backing that up as it's not part of tauri.
-12. Antivirus: Norton AV panics about build-script-build.exe.
+13. Antivirus: Norton AV panics about build-script-build.exe.
 Restore it.
     * Exclude the whole folder from further interruption:
     * https://support.norton.com/sp/en/us/home/current/solutions/v3672136